 5. Remember to pack a face mask and hand sanitizer

 Whether you are planning on flying or road tripping to your destination a face mask is mandatory.
-If you are flying I suggest packing a spare mask in your carry on just incase you’re forget yours in your car, or at a restaurant table in the airport.
-If you are driving to your destination pack an extra mask in your glove box just incase you are rushing out the door and leave it at home or somewhere else along the way.
+If you are flying I suggest packing a spare mask in your carry-on just in case you forget yours in your car, or at a restaurant table at the airport.
+If you are driving to your destination pack an extra mask in your glove box just in case you are rushing out the door and leave it at home or somewhere else along the way.